nasa/fprime/docs/INSTALL.md

 ## Creating a New Project

 The entrypoint to developing with F´ is creating a new project.
-This will clone the F´ repository and install the necessary tool versions for working with the specified version of F´.
+This will clone the F´ repository and install the full tool suite of the specified version for working with the selected version of F´.
 ```
 fprime-util new --project
 ```